 Escape My Room has taken the interactive in IVR to another level, and uses Call Flows as a tool for pulling off new ways to engage and entertain customers.

-Using our visual, easy-to-use interface, their team is able to create and modify call flows similar to this one.
+Using our visual, easy-to-use interface, their team is able to create and modify their calling features.

 At Telzio, actions refer to each of the boxes that represent a feature.